pymc-learn/pymc-learn/docs/why.rst

     lr = LinearRegression()                             lr = LinearRegression()
     lr.fit(X, y)                                        lr.fit(X, y)

 - *Flexibility*: This ease of use does not come at the cost of reduced flexibility.
-Given that ``pymc-learn`` integrates with `PyMC3 <https://docs.pymc.io>`_, it enables you to implement anything you could have built in the base language.
+Given that ``pymc-learn`` integrates with `PyMC4 <https://docs.pymc.io>`_, it enables you to implement anything you could have built in the base language.

 - *Performance*.
 The primary inference algorithm is gradient-based automatic differentiation variational inference (ADVI) (Kucukelbir et al., 2017), which estimates a divergence measure between approximate and true posterior distributions.
-Pymc-learn scales to complex, high-dimensional models thanks to GPU-accelerated tensor math and reverse-mode automatic differentiation via Theano (Theano Development Team, 2016), and it scales to large datasets thanks to estimates computed over mini-batches of data in ADVI.
+Pymc-learn scales to complex, high-dimensional models thanks to GPU-accelerated tensor math and reverse-mode automatic differentiation via TensorFlow (TensorFlow Development Team, 2016), and it scales to large datasets thanks to estimates computed over mini-batches of data in ADVI.

 ----